-SWTrails’ Don Baack was invited to the February, 2013, meeting of Arnold Creek Neighborhood Association (ACNA) to discuss helping the neighborhood develop a trail along the unimproved portion of the right-of-way on SW Coronado between SW s16th Avenue and SW Boones Ferry Road.
+February, 2013: Don Baack from SWTrails PDX attended the meeting of Arnold Creek Neighborhood Association (ACNA) to discuss helping the neighborhood develop a trail along the unimproved portion of the right-of-way (ROW) on SW Coronado between SW 16th Ave and SW Boones Ferry Rd.
 Some of the adjacent property owners raised objections to such development.

-On September 9, 2013 SWTrails sent a letter to Christine Leon of PBOT requesting the removal of a new fence encroaching upon the right of way.
-In addition Kurt Krueger was invited to the December 2013 SWTrails monthly meeting which he attended.
-At the meeting:
+September 9, 2013: SWTrails PDX sent a letter to Christine Leon of PBOT requesting the removal of a new fence encroaching upon the ROW.

-▪ Don Baack asked about the problem on the Coronado trail where an adjacent property owner built a fence.
-He said the fence encroaches up to 30 feet onto the 50 foot right-of-way.
+- Don Baack asked about the problem on the Coronado trail where an adjacent property owner built a fence.
+He said the fence encroaches up to 30 feet onto the 50 foot ROW.

-On January 5, 2014 Don Baack sent a letter to Kurt Krueger from SWTrails about the fence along the SW Coronado ROW.
+January 5, 2014: Don Baack sent a letter to Kurt Krueger from SWTrails about the fence along the SW Coronado ROW.

-On September 15, 2014 the board of SW Trails sent a letter to the Portland city officials (the mayor, several city councilmen, and other officials) about the possibility of SWTrails building a trail along SW Coronado.
+September 15, 2014: The Bboard of SW Trails sent a letter to Portland city officials (the mayor, several city councilmen, and other officials) about the possibility of SWTrails building a trail along SW Coronado.

-On February 10, 2015 Don Baack sent an email to Christine Leon at PBOT asking for information about the removal of encroachment request of 9 9 2013 about SW Coronado.
+February 10, 2015: Don Baack sent an email to Christine Leon at PBOT asking for information about the removal of encroachment request of September 9, 2013, about SW Coronado.
 Christine responded February 27, 2015.

 On June 5, 2019 Hans Steuch testified at a Portland City Council meeting regarding adoption of the PedPDX plan in favor of including the Coronado ROW in a designation of a Neighborhood Walkway.